GeniusGeeek/fastapi-starter-boiler-plate/README.md

 alembic upgrade head
 ```

-3. OPTIONAL: change DB url definations if needed according to your db name and settings
+3. OPTIONAL: change DB url definations in database_conn.py and alembic.ini if needed according to your db name and settings

 4. Run Application